gopangea/sdk-raas-ios/README.md

   - debugInfo - Boolean parameter that enables pangea logging for debugging.

-2. if you need to retrive the session from mPangea use the following function:
+2. if you need to retrive the session from Pangea instance use the following function:
 ```
 Pangea.sharedInstance.getSessionId()
 ```